Local wildlife biologist wins state award for private land conservation efforts - Salisbury Post

 There’s not much need for suits in Isenhour’s line of work.
 The mustached 49-year old typically finds himself walking through tall brush or thickets, examining land and talking to the people who own it about how they can manage it better.

-As a private lands biologist based in the NCWF’s Salisbury office, Isenhour is responsible for helping landowners in a nine-county region spanning from Mecklenburg to Moore and up to Rowan and Davidson.
+As a private lands biologist based in Salisbury, Isenhour is responsible for helping landowners in a nine-county region spanning from Mecklenburg to Moore and up to Rowan and Davidson.

-Conserving private property, Isenhour said, is critical to both the mission of the NCWF and to the greater good.
+Conserving private property, Isenhour said, is critical to both the mission of the NCWRC and to the greater good.
 Although most people tend to think of state and national parks as bastions for conservation, those public lands only make up a small portion of the state’s total mass.
 Isenhour said that anywhere between 65-80% of North Carolina’s land is actually privately owned.

 “Conservation agencies can work on state and federal-owned land and still have a very small impact on the landscape,” Isenhour said.
 “But there’s a lot of things private landowners can do even on a few acres to enhance habitat for a lot of species that are in decline, especially pollinator species.”

-When a private landowner in the southern Piedmont wants to preserve their property, whether it be 20 acres or 2,000 acres, they come to Isenhour to talk about the best ways to achieve that goal.
+When a private landowner in the southern Piedmont wants to conserve their property, whether it be 20 acres or 2,000 acres, they come to Isenhour to talk about the best ways to achieve that goal.

 Oftentimes, landowners are interested in conserving their property while also maintaining some level of production.
 Finding the line between those two sometimes contrasting ideals is a large part of Isenhour’s job.

-“There’s some back and forth to figure out what the landowner is comfortable with doing and how that matches up with NCWF’s goals and objectives,” Isenhour said.
+“There’s some back and forth to figure out what the landowner is comfortable with doing and how that matches up with NCWRC’s goals and objectives,” Isenhour said.
 “A lot of folks get tired of hearing me talk about balance, but that’s what it is.
 It’s about finding the balancing point where the landowner is willing to forgo some financial gain to gain some wildlife.”

 Isenhour said his best tool for relating to private landowners is through his own experiences with the natural environment.
 As a child, Isenhour grew up jumping over creeks and running through the fields on his family’s 60-acre property near Gold Hill.

-Note: Editor’s Note: This story has been updated since it was originally published to reflect the correct names of the organizations mentioned.